thepeacockproject/Peacock/docs/USER_PROFILES.md

 Version 2 introduced support for syncing official progress to Peacock.
 The changes are:

--   `u.Extension.LastOfficialSync` has been added which records a date and time of the last official sync.
+-   `u.Extensions.LastOfficialSync` has been added which records a date and time of the last official sync.
+-   `u.Extensions.progression.PlayerProfileXp.Sublocations` has been changed to an object.